WQQO

-WQQO (105.5 FM) is a commercial radio station licensed to Sylvania, Ohio, carrying a contemporary hit format known as "Q105".
+WQQO (105.5 FM) is a commercial radio station licensed to Sylvania, Ohio, carrying a hot adult contemporary format known as "Q105".
 Owned by Cumulus Media, the station serves the Toledo metropolitan area and much of surrounding Northwest Ohio.
-WQQO's studios and transmitter both reside in Toledo's Scott Park neighborhood.
+WQQO's studio is located near UTMC on Arlington near Byrne road.
+The transmitter is located in Toledo's Scott Park neighborhood.
 Besides a standard analog transmission, WQQO broadcasts over two HD Radio channels, and is available online; WQQO-HD2 carries a sports talk format branded as "ESPN 100.7 The Ticket", which is relayed over low-power analog translator W264AK.